-When choosing jewelry you’ll want to consider which colors and metals best compliment your skin tone.
-Some metals beautifully compliment certain skin types and undertones, whereas others might look washed out.
+When choosing jewelry you’ll want to consider which colors and metals best complement your skin tone.
+Some metals beautifully complement certain skin types and undertones, whereas others might look washed out.

 Yellow gold looks radiant on warmer skin tones, including olive and dark skin.
 However, against pale or cooler skin tones it’s simply too harsh and can look flat or washed out.